cry-inc/gitomato/README.md

 ## Features
 - [x] Serve one or more pages from different git repositories.
 - [x] Select a specific branch (or just use the default branch).
+- [x] Very easy to configure and deploy.
 - [x] Uses a shallow clone to save disk space and bandwidth.
 - [x] All files are kept in memory to avoid disk IO when serving pages.
 - [x] Can also serve only a subfolder of the repository.